 Choose from a food court counter concept or an in-line restaurant

 Becoming a Great Steak™ franchise owner means that your community will never have to travel to Philadelphia to fulfill its craving for authentic American cheesesteaks.
-With our three decades in business, the Great Steak brand has grown to more than 50 locations across the nation and around the world.
+With our three decades in business, the Great Steak brand has grown to have many locations across the U.S. and around the world.

 Food Court Mall Based Franchise Model

 This is the perfect option for a savvy entrepreneur who wants to run a simple business with a small staff, low overhead and few moving parts.
 Our food court counters are custom-designed to showcase the theatricality of cooking a cheesesteak: when a customer walks up to a Great Steak in a food court, they get a perfect view of their cheesesteak being cooked.
 Our strong presence in malls across America for more than 30 years demonstrates that this model can generate a rapid return on investment.
 In our three decades in business, Great Steak has developed relationships with several of the largest mall companies in America, and they cannot wait for Great Steak to enter their marketplaces.

 “I always wanted to own my own restaurant, but I realized that a franchise would give me the proven business model that would enable me to be successful,” says Moe Elhindi, owner of two Great Steak franchise locations in northern California.
 “This has been the case with Great Steak; it’s a very simple operation.
 It doesn’t require a lot of employees, the menu is simple and the day-to-day managing of this business is easy to understand.
 Of course, the product is exceptional.
 Once people see our cheesesteaks, the product sells itself.
 Great Steak has made managing the inventory, the training, and maintaining the quality of the product very straightforward.
 Everyone who wants to go into business thinks about the bottom line, and with Great Steak, the bottom line is very good.
 I want to open another location, perhaps in an airport or Las Vegas.”